lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 #### Form Input Binding

 <details>
-<summary>Now, how do we pass the input data to the Vue instance?</summary>
+<summary markdown='span'>Now, how do we pass the input data to the Vue instance?</summary>

 We can use [`v-model`](https://vuejs.org/guide/essentials/forms.html#form-input-bindings).
 It's similar to `v-bind`. `v-bind` creates a **one-way binding** - from Vue instance to the HTML. `v-model` is **two-ways**.
 It's often used in forms, because we need to sync the state of form input with corresponding state in JavaScript.